This post may contain affiliate links, meaning we get a commisson if you decide to make a purchase through them. There is no addtional cost to you.

 - See-Level tank monitors (or could add them)

 - Prefer without TV or Entertainment system

 - Quiet, PREFERABLY DUCTED air conditioning

 - Air Suspension

 And since we made the video, we came up with another one:

 We don’t really know what “too wide” is.
 We know that our current ProMaster is 81 inches wide, and we’re completely fine with that.
 The LTV Wonder is about 95 inches wide, and that seems too wide for us.
 For reference, the maximum allowable vehicle width is about 102 inches for like a semi or something, and parking spaces are about 108 inches wide (give or take).
 So what do we want?
 We don’t have a number in mind, but definitely closer to the 81 inches than to 95 inches.
 Let’s just say that ideally, we’d like something in a van-type footprint, and leave it there for now.

 So What’s Next

-The next steps in the program would have us put these features in order, and then start identifying models and checking them out at RV shows.
-We have a lot of “which is more important, a or b?” questions to ask ourselves in the coming weeks (507 questions, if my math is right… jeez! really?! that many?).
+In the next steps, we’ll put these features in order, and then start identifying models and checking them out at RV shows.
+We have a lot of “which is more important, a or b?” questions to ask ourselves.
 And then we get to try to identify rigs that match up with our prioritized wish list.
-It’s a good thing that we don’t have a hard timeline for this.